AnKSoup/chitchat-backend/README.md

   **operationToResponse()**: Formats an IRO and sends it through the API as a response.
   **validateOperation()**: Does the same but returns true if it fails : so the endpoint can check for a fail easily and return.
+  **onlyValidate()** : onlyValidates for success without sending a response to prevent errors when checking for multiples operations

 - _src/services/validation/params.service.ts_
   Validates params sent to the API: